 PS 47000 Special Studies Capstone

-If you intend to enroll in the Special Studies Capstone option, please follow the guidelines below and submit the proposal form one semester prior to taking the course.
-A complete view of the proposal questions can be found here.
+If you intend to enroll in the Special Studies Capstone, please follow these guidelines and submit the proposal form one semester prior to taking the course.
+Contact Dr. Mick to see models of previous capstone projects.

-3. Compose a draft of your proposal and share it with your project advisors.
-Give your advisor sufficient time to carefully consider your proposal and suggest meaningful revisions.
+2. Draft your proposal and share it with your advisor.
+Give your advisor sufficient time to consider your proposal and suggest meaningful revisions.
+Discuss the project details with your advisor.
+Confirm your approach, methods, deadlines, and deliverables.
+The advisor must submit a letter of support for the project.

-4. Submit your proposal to the PSIM Director via the proposal form, adhering to the following timetable.
+3. Submit your proposal to the PSIM director following this timeline:

-1. If you wish to enroll in the Special Studies Capstone the fall semester of your senior year, you must submit your proposal accompanied by a letter of endorsement from your project advisor to the PSIM Director no later than the Friday of the tenth week of the semester in the Spring term of your junior year.
+1. To enroll in the Special Studies Capstone the Fall semester of your senior year, submit your proposal with a letter of endorsement from your advisor to the PSIM Director no later than the week after Spring Break in your junior year.

-2. If you wish to enroll in the Special Studies Capstone the Spring Semester of your senior year, you must submit your proposal accompanied by a letter of endorsement from your project advisor to the PSIM Director no later than the Friday of the tenth week of the semester in the Fall term of your senior year.
+2. To enroll in the Special Studies Capstone the Spring semester of your senior year, submit your proposal with a letter of endorsement from your project advisor to the PSIM director no later than the week after Fall Break in your senior year.

-3. If you cannot meet these deadlines, you should enroll in the Capstone Seminar (PS 43000).
+3. If you cannot meet these deadlines, enroll in one of the Capstone courses identified with the PSCP attribute.

-1. Complete the web based training program administered by the Collaborative Institutional Training Initiative (CITI)
+1. Complete the Collaborative Institutional Training Initiative (CITI)

 Proposal Guidelines